jentery/150/index.md

 ### Locate Local Network Infrastructures

-Use materials provided to study parts of Victoria and create brief tours of local network infrastructure.
+Use materials provided to study parts of Victoria (Coast Salish Territory) and create brief accounts of local network infrastructure.
 Think about the land you're on and its histories.
-Also think about "invisible technologies."
+Also think about "invisible technologies" and technologies of extraction.

 Corresponding myth: *Landless Territory*